|

 remain unregulated.

-- Interior Designer: Sometimes used interchangeably with interior
+Interior Designer: Sometimes used interchangeably with interior

-a person registered and licensed to perform interior design services.
+is registered and licensed to perform interior design services.

-- NCARB: Acronym for National Council of Architectural
+NCARB: Acronym for National Council of Architectural

 Registration Boards.
 If an architect is registered with NCARB, it